NickChapman1988/SleepingDragonTerrain/README.md

 * H1 title would wrap onto two and then three lines as screen size reduced, expanding header and taking up too much screen space.
  Changed font size to use 'vh' instead of absolute size so that text would scale better with screen size; this worked to make the font size more responsive for smaller devices, but made it too small for screens with greater width than height (i.e. desktops and any device in a landscape position).
-Finally changed to 4vmax to use the larger of vw or vh, which allowed a responsive title size across all devices.
+Finally changed to 4vmax to use the larger of vw or vh, which allowed a responsive one-line title size across all devices.

 ## Deployment
 ## Credits